suiGn/cleaker/Elements.md

 2) The common axioms so-called, which are the primary source of demonstration, and
 3) the properties with regard to which all that is assumed is the meaning of the respective terms used.

+You should not make use of what is false.